Map the attack path. Run the terminals. Ship the report.

 Reporting that starts from findings, not from a blank document

-The reporting flow is tied to the workspace so you can append findings, review the draft, and export deliverables without rebuilding everything in a separate document tool.
+The reporting flow is tied to the workspace so you can capture evidence, append findings, review the draft, and export deliverables without rebuilding everything in a separate document tool.

 - Markdown report editor with live preview

-- HTML export available on Free and Pro
+- HTML export on Free and Pro, Typst PDF templates in Pro

 Smart Arsenal